-- (1) This amendment Notice updates references, and incorporates a plain English approach. - (2) The amendment Notice in summary has: - introduced new clauses or Parts to harmonise this Notice with the Operational Code: Petfood Processing e.g. Operator Verification, Pest Control, etc.; - b) streamlined a number of requirements e.g. Packaging, Water, etc.; and - c) included guidance boxes as appropriate. - (3) In 2006 the New Zealand Food Safety Authority (NZFSA) issued specifications for animal consumption standards and requirements under the Animal Products Act regime.
+- (1) This amendment Notice updates references, and incorporates a plain English approach. - (2) The amendment Notice in summary has: - a) introduced new clauses or Parts (based on the Animal Products Regulations 2000) to harmonise this Notice with the Operational Code: Petfood Processing e.g. Operator Verification, Pest Control, etc.; - b) streamlined a number of requirements e.g. Packaging, Water, etc.; and - c) included guidance boxes as appropriate. - In 2006 the New Zealand Food Safety Authority (NZFSA) issued specifications for animal consumption standards and requirements under the Animal Products Act regime.
+The specifications updated and consolidated the existing Meat Act requirements and expanded on the Animal Products Act.
+It applied to operators that process animal material or animal product for animal consumption under a Risk Management Programme, suppliers of animal material to those operators and transport operators.
 In 2009 NZFSA issued an amendment to the Notice to amplify the Animal Products Regulations 2000 requirements.
-The amendment addressed: - a) operational issues that had arisen since it was issued; - b) addition of new clauses to implement the outcomes of an MPI Animal Feeds Review; - c) incorporation of supplier statements and forms; and - d) additional requirements for further (petfood) processors. - (4) In 2014 a new Notice was issued by the Ministry for Primary Industries (MPI) bringing together the 2006 Notice and its 2009 amendment.
-The Notice also required further (petfood) processors to be listed - (5) In 2017, several editorial updates were made to the Notice.
+The amendment addressed: - a) This amendment was necessary to address operational issues in the principal notice that had arisen since it was issued; and - b) to addition of new clauses to implement the outcomes of an MPI Animal Feeds Review; and - c) .
+The amendments included the incorporation of supplier statements and forms; and - d) additional requirements for secondary or further (petfood) processors. - (4) In 2014 a new Notice was issued by the Ministry for Primary Industries (MPI) bringing together the 2006 Notice and its 2009 amendment.
+The Notice also required further (petfood) processors to be listed. - (5) In 2017, several editorial updates were made to the Notice.
+This new Notice brings together the 2006 Notice and its 2009 amendment as one document in the new MPI requirements template.
+It also increases the scope of the wild animal procurement provisions wild goats and deer have now been included.
+The listing process for further (petfood) processors has been strengthened.
+General updates have been made, including separating the forms from the Notice to make them easier to update.